Boxenite/Project-Files/ProofOfConcept.md

 possible tech solutions:
-boxenite folder is a parent directory that is a collection on remote environments represented by a folder for each environment cd into each folder connects you directly to that project box command connects you to sftp service we represent your projects as a file directory, navigate to your project launch cd into your project actually connects you sftp directly to your dev machine
+boxenite folder is a parent directory that is a collection on remote environments represented by a folder for each environment cd into each folder connects you directly to that project

-can you build a command line tool that reroutes all requests in a given directory to a remote server?

-use a dedicated dropbox folder? keep one on the remote server, one on the local computer?

-possible flow for local and remote

-1. user auths into boxenite using dropbox auth
-2.